judyohjo/Docker101/README.md

 # Docker101
 - Used Docker to pull image(?) from Docker hub
-- Docker on Linux OS
+- Docker on Linux OS (for Windows, we had to download Kernel)